-Red mineral algae supplements are however made from the calcified remains of red algae, Lithothamnion calcareum, which is found in just three locations in the world.
-The algae itself gathers minerals naturally from the sea during it's lifetime and at the end of it's life cycle it leaves behind skeletal remains that contain calcium, magnesium, iron and several other trace minerals which are excellent for bone tissue and general health.
+Red mineral algae calcium supplements are made from the calcified remains of red algae, Lithothamnion calcareum, which is found in just three locations in the world.
+The algae itself gathers minerals naturally from the sea during its lifetime and at the end of its life cycle it leaves behind skeletal remains that contain calcium, magnesium, iron and several other trace minerals which are excellent for bone tissue and general health.
 These remains are harvested, processed and then placed in capsules for human consumption.

 As the algae itself is not killed in the process it is also a natural and organic source of these minerals should the red marine algae be harvested in a sustainable manner.

 On the other hand, most calcium in traditional dietary supplements is purely calcium carbonate, sourced from lime-rock and other inorganic sources.
 It is produced by extracting the calcium carbonate from the inorganic source through a complex process involving the use of large amounts of chemicals and then purified to contain nearly only calcium carbonate, which is placed in capsules or pressed into tablets for human consumption.

 While dietary supplements from red mineral algae are also mostly calcium carbonate they contain a considerable amount of other minerals derived from the sea where the algae live.
 It is believed that these additional minerals are the cause of the extra benefits obtained from the consumption of red mineral algae supplements compared to most regular calcium supplements.

 The calcium found in calcified algae remains is of course no different from calcium derived from lime rock.
 There can however be considerable differences in how the digestive tract and the human body deal with calcium from these two very different sources.
 Unlike calcium from lime rock which has usually been purified, red mineral algae dietary supplements contain a vast amount of other minerals, 74 in total, which seem to have a positive effect on how the body digests and absorbs calcium.